-It has two HDMI 2.1 ports, and it supports 4k @ 120Hz gaming from the latest PlayStation 5 and Xbox Series X consoles.
-There are some limits when gaming on a PS5, though, as the ports are limited to 24Gbps, so higher bandwidth signals require a form of compression currently unsupported on the PS5.
+It has HDMI 2.1 bandwidth on two ports and supports 4k @ 120Hz gaming from the PlayStation 5 and Xbox Series X consoles.
+There are some limits when gaming on a PS5, though, as the ports are limited to 24 Gbps bandwidth, meaning higher bandwidth signals require a form of compression currently unsupported on the PS5.
 It mainly affects the text clarity as it uses chroma subsampling, but this doesn't affect the gaming or overall picture quality.
 It also has a low contrast ratio that makes blacks look gray in a dark room, but if you want something with better contrast, the Gigabyte M32UC is a similar model with higher contrast, but it also has worse motion handling.

 Our recommendations are based on what we think are the best 4k 144Hz gaming monitors currently available.
 They're adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price, and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our 4k monitor reviews that have a minimum refresh rate of 144Hz.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.